miguelgimenezgimenez/stopwatch-assessment/README.md

 | 10| 00:10.97 | 00:49.97 |
 | 11| 00:19.03 | 01:09.00 |

-here there  is a discrepancy of 12 hundredths of a second between maintime in the table and maintime in the watch.
+here there  is a discrepancy of 12 hundredths of a second between maintime in the table and maintime in the watch (real).

 ## Running the project